 Terms of the Scholarship

-The scholarship award will be for a minimum of $750.
+The scholarship award will be for $1,000.00.
 Applicants may not apply for the award in successive years.